-The Museum is a neo-Islamic style building, perhaps more representative for Islamic Cairo than for the center, however, its location makes it easily identifiable for those visiting the center: it is located just 20 minutes walk east of Tahrir Square and, although few tourists include it in their visit program, it is really worth it to see it.
+The Museum is a neo-Islamic style building, perhaps more representative of Islamic Cairo than the center, however, its location makes it easily identifiable for those visiting the center: it is located just 20 minutes walk east of Tahrir Square and, although few tourists include it in their visit program, it is really worth it to see it.

 The core of the collection is made up of fragments removed from mosques and other monuments in Cairo and brought together at the end of the 19th century, in order to prevent them from being stolen by European treasure hunters.
-The objects were first collected in the El-Hakim Mosque, until 1902, when a museum was specially created on the ground floor of the then building of the National Library.
+The objects were first collected in the El-Hakim Mosque, until 1902, when a museum was specially created on the ground floor of the then building the National Library.

 The most extraordinary objects are the large mashrabiyya, made from thousands of individual pieces of wood.
 Still present in many old buildings, they were used to shelter the rooms from the sun and at the same time allow a light breeze to enter.
 These particular curtains then allowed the housewives to look out without being seen.

 The museum houses other examples of creative carpentry from the city's mosques, including huge ivory inlaid doors, carved friezes, and a refined 15th-century pulpit.